 The Arena das Dunas got built to serve as one of the playing venues for the 2014 FIFA World Cup.
 It replaced the old Machadão stadium, which got demolished in October 2011.

-Construction of the stadium progressed slowly and it got only completed in December 2013, six months before the start of the World Cup.
-The Arenas das Dunas officially opened on the 26th of January 2014 with a double-header involving local sides América and ABC.
+Construction of the stadium progressed slowly and was only completed in December 2013, six months before the start of the World Cup.
+The Arena das Dunas officially opened on 26 January 2014 with a double-header involving local sides América and ABC.

-The design of the stadium by architecture firm Populous is inspired by Natal’s famous sand dunes.
+The design of the stadium by architecture firm Populous was inspired by Natal’s famous sand dunes.
 Its most characteristic features are the upper tier and roof in the shape of petals.
-The space between the petals allows the on-shore sea breezes to flow into the stadium while the roof shield the spectators from the at times intense sunlight.
+The space between the petals allows the on-shore sea breeze to flow into the stadium while the roof shields the spectators from the at times intense sunlight.

 The Arena das Dunas is located toward the south of the city of Natal at about 5 kilometres from its old town (Cidade Alta and Ribeira).
 The affluent and touristic Ponta Negra area lies about 7 kilometres further south along the Atlantic Coast.

-The arena is situated directly adjacent to the BR-101, one of Natal’s main arteries.
-The stadium’s central location and it being close to two of the city’s major shopping centre makes that it is well-connected in terms of public transport.
-Bus 24, 33, 33a, 35, 42, and 43 all reach the Arena das Dunas from the north.
-Bus 66 can be taken from the Ponta Negra area (Praia Shopping).
+The arena is situated directly adjacent to the BR-101, one of Natal’s main arteries, and the stadium’s central location and it being close to two of the city’s major shopping malls make that it is well-connected in terms of public transport.

 Address: Arena das Dunas, Lagoa Nova, Natal